michalanielsen/portfolio/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 109. [Instagram Feed](https://elementpack.pro/demo/element/instagram-feed/) - Example of Instagram feed widget  showing on the websites and it comes with lightbox effect image gallery.
 110. [Layer Slider](https://elementpack.pro/demo/element/layer-slider/) - One of the best  WordPress slider in market with lots of options and features.
 Its shortcode supports elementor page builder.
 111. [Mailchimp For WordPress](https://elementpack.pro/demo/element/mailchimp-for-wordpress/) - Mailchimp For WordPress can sky rocket your subscriber list if you use it on your site.
 Can integrate it with elementor page builder.
-112. [Ninja Forms](https://elementpack.pro/demo/element/ninja-forms/) - To collect more subscriber &  to make sure your visitors more return on your site-Ninja Forms is a must have plugin.Modify its looks and feel.
 113. [QuForm](https://elementpack.pro/demo/element/quform/) - Quform is an advanced WordPress plugin that allows you to quickly and easily build multiple forms.
 And its compatible with element pack pro
 114. [Revolution Slider](https://elementpack.pro/demo/element/revolution-slider/) - Slider Revolution is an innovative, responsive jQuery Slider Plugin.
 And it works great with elementor page builder with a beautiful way.
 115. [TablePress](https://elementpack.pro/demo/element/tablepress/) - TablePress allows you to easily create and manage beautiful tables.
 You can embed the tables into posts, pages, or text widgets with a simple Shortcode.